-The 2016 Words Aloud artists are listed below in alphabetical order, and the history of the festival is here.
+The 2023 Words Aloud artists (subject to change) are listed below in alphabetical order, and the history of the festival is here.

 Gary Barwin is a writer and multimedia artist, and the author of 29 books including Nothing the Same, Everything Haunted: The Ballad of Motl the Cowboy, which won the Canadian Jewish Literary Award and Duck Eats Yeast, Explodes; Man Loses Eye, written with Lillian Nećakov.
 His national bestselling novel Yiddish for Pirates won the Leacock Medal for Humour and the Canadian Jewish Literary Award, was a finalist for the Governor General’s Award for Fiction and the Scotiabank Giller Prize, and was long listed for Canada Reads.
 He lives in Hamilton.
 Ontario and at garybarwin.com